virtualphoton/advanced_python/hw_4/readme.md

-in `hard.py`, sending empty string will end the program
+in `hard.py`, sending empty string ends the program